Eitan-G/Wordle/README.md

 ## 3. Guess.

 Use the `guess` method to input your clues.
 Pass the guess as the first argument, and an array of clues as the second.
 Clues are G for letters in the correct spot, Y forletters in the incorrect spot, and B for letters that aren't in the solution.
 Assume the word is LAUGH

 `word.guess('llama', ['G','Y','Y','B','Y'])`

 This will update the internal dictionary to only include words that meet the criteria, and will log the list of words to the console.

-Run
+## 4. Optional

 `word.initialize(n)`